Streetlight Replacement Project

 Current Project Status

-Lighting Maintenance Inc. a subcontractor for PEPCO is scheduled to begin the street light replacement by second week of December, 2018.
+Lighting Maintenance Inc. a subcontractor for PEPCO began the street light replacement the second week of December, 2018.
 The project is expected to be completed by September, 2019, weather permitting.

 For the ease of installation, the replacement work has been divided between the City Ward boundaries.
 The number of fixtures in each City ward is, Ward 1 – 390, Ward 2 – 282, Ward 3 – 334, Ward 4 – 65, Ward 5 – 171 and Ward 6 – 241, a total of 1483 fixtures.